-Is it possible that such an esteemed “scholar” as Ravitch has never visited a high-performing inner-city school and seen with her own eyes (as I have, at well over 100 different schools all over the country) that what she’s saying is demonstrably false?
+There are now hundreds of high-performing inner-city schools (I have visited more than 100 of them all over the country) that prove what she’s saying is demonstrably false.
 To be sure, many disadvantaged kids do indeed have “very deep problems”, but that simply means they need the best teachers and best schools to overcome the fact that they enter school with two strikes against them.
-When they get such teachers and schools – which, sadly, is extremely rare, as we have an immoral and despicable system in this country that systematically gives the neediest children the worst teachers and schools – we know with 100% certainty that these children can achieve at high levels and close – and even reverse – the achievement gap.
-Ravitch needs to get out of her ivory tower and hop in a cab and in 30 minutes she could be at any number of schools that would disprove her mistaken beliefs.
+When they get such teachers and schools – which, sadly, is extremely rare, as we have an immoral and despicable system in this country that systematically gives the neediest children the worst teachers and schools – we know with certainty that these children can achieve at high levels and close – and even reverse – the achievement gap.

-For detailed rebuttals to Ravitch’s new book please see the following links:
+For detailed rebuttals to Ravitch’s book, The Death and Life of the Great American School System, please see the following links:

 1) An open letter I wrote to Ravitch (12/3/2010)